am17an/am17an/README.md

-I'm primarily a C++ programmer, these days I'm contributing to the CUDA backend in llama.cpp.
+I'm primarily a C++ programmer, interested in high-performance computing.
+These days I'm trying to learn CUDA.

 Also writing some stuff at [am17an.bearblog.dev](https://am17an.bearblog.dev)